On This 3-Hour Guided Tour, You Can Expect to:

 - How much walking is involved?
 Is it a fast-paced tour?

 - As far as we’re concerned, exercising while on vacation should be a federal offense.
-So, even though we’ll cover 2 miles while walking at a moderate pace, you’ll hardly notice it, because we’re going to spread it out over approximately 2 ½ hours and stop frequently to distract you with delicious food and neat stuff to see along the way.
+So, even though we’ll cover less than 2 miles while walking at a moderate pace, you’ll hardly notice it, because we’re going to spread it out over approximately 3 hours and stop frequently to distract you with delicious food and neat stuff to see along the way.
 We’ll also sit down at three of the tasting locations for a combined total of 45 minutes or so.

 - Where does the tour begin and end?